 Of course, reputation management is not the techniques that only giant companies like Nike can use.
 You don’t need to get Michael Jordan in order to get customers to like your business.
 Any company can build a solid reputation through the online reputation management.

 You don’t need flashy celebrity sponsorships or Superbowl commercials in order to build a strong reputation.
 What you do need is the authentic voice of your current customers.

 Right now, there is a space where customers are checking to determine your business’s reputation: review sites.
 There are hundreds of review sites on the Internet, from review giants like Google and Facebook to smaller, industry-focused sites like Healthgrades and Avvo.
 Here, local businesses are rated and reviewed by real customers.
 This is where your online reputation is created.

-Studies show that 92% of customers consult reviews before making a purchase decision.
-So it’s simple, the better your business looks on review sites, the better your reputation.
-The better your reputation, the more customers will come to your business.
+Research shows that 92% of customers refer to reviews before making a purchase decision.
+If your business looks better online, The better your reputation, the more customers will come to your business.

 There’s a simple reason why online reviews can make such a big impact on your business: customers trust them.

 Customer reviews represent the real opinions of real customers.
 Any business can claim to be the best business.
 If you have lots of quality reviews from customers, it shows social proof that businesses actually care about your services.

 A study by the Harvard Business Review showed that a 1-star increase in reviews can result in a 5-9% increase in revenue.
 Here are some factors that can help your business’s online reputation:

 - You have lots of reviews